erhanernek/Impact-of-image-processing-over-driving-accuracy-in-automous-vehicles/README.md

 # Erhan Ernek and Güneş Çelikkıran

-This project is the Koç UNiversity electrical and electronics engineering graduation project.
+This project is the Koç University electrical and electronics engineering graduation project.